arindal1/Conways-GameOfLife/README.md

 ### Bonus

-Execute the python file **[conway.py](src/conway.py)** in `./src/` folder using `python conway.py` to play the simulation full-screen over everything and make it act like a cool screen-saver of sorts.
+Execute the python file <a href="src/conway.py" style="color:green;text-indent:50px">conway.py</a> in `./src/` folder using `python conway.py` to play the simulation full-screen over everything and make it act like a cool screen-saver of sorts.

+**OR**

+Run the <a href="app/dist/conway.exe" style="color:green;text-indent:50px">conway.exe</a> in `app/dist/` folder.
+It's an executable file for the same.

-Press the `escape` button to close the script.
+Press the `escape` button to close the script in both cases.

 ### License